Sialitech/label-siali/docs/source/guide/tasks.md

 ```

 !!! note
-    If your labeling config has a `TimeSeries` tag, Label Studio interprets the CSV/TSV as time series data when you import it.
-This CSV/TSV is hosted as a resource file and Label Studio automatically creates a task with a link to the uploaded CSV/TSV.
+    If your labeling config has a `TimeSeries` tag, Siali Label interprets the CSV/TSV as time series data when you import it.
+This CSV/TSV is hosted as a resource file and Siali Label automatically creates a task with a link to the uploaded CSV/TSV.

 ### Plain text

 Import data as plain text.
-Label Studio interprets each line in a plain text file as a separate data labeling task.
+Siali Label interprets each line in a plain text file as a separate data labeling task.

 You might use plain text for labeling tasks if you have only one stream of input data, and only one [object tag](/tags) specified in your label config.